TZstatsADS/Spring2021-Project4-group6/doc/README.md

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains the report as well as the separate individual algoriths.